suyuan32/simple-admin-vben-doc/src/guide/tutorial/Basic/2-settings.md

 The default global theme color configuration is located in [build/config/glob/themeConfig.ts](https://github.com/vbenjs/vue-vben-admin/tree/main/build/config/themeConfig.ts)

-Just change primaryColor to the color you need and then re-run `yarn serve`
+Just change primaryColor to the color you need and then re-run `pnpm serve`

 ```js
 /**